 Take cutting anytime from mid-spring to early summer.
 Use new green growth for cuttings; when they show new top growth, you will know they are rooted.
 Thyme can also be propagated by layering or division.
 Ground layering is an easy method of multiplying your plants.
 Most of the prostrate varieties will be self-rooting by the end of summer.
-Many thymes benefit from division every third year.
+Many varieties benefit from division every third year.
 Old clumps should be lifted, preferably in the fall or late spring, and woody dead stems removed.
 Just save the younger outside growth for replanting.
-For those who practice companion planting methods, this herb is beneficial to eggplant, potatoes and tomatoes.
-Use thyme to repel cabbage worms and white flies.
+For those who practice companion planting methods, this herb is beneficial to eggplant, potatoes, and tomatoes.
+Use thyme to repel cabbage worms and whiteflies.

 The easiest way to dry thyme is to spread the branches on screens where they will get good air circulation.
 After one day, if the weather is hot and dry, the crispy leaves will strip off the branches easily.
 Commercial harvesters must remove up to 15% of the stems, but we home users recognize that those soft stems can add flavor also.

 A property of thyme, thymol, is also known as a preservative of meat.
-The Spanish employ thyme in the pickle juice used to preserve olives.
+The Spanish employ it in the pickle juice used to preserve olives.
 Fresh leaves and sprigs can be tossed into green salads.
-Because of its citrus overtones, the variety identified as Lemon Thyme (T. Citriodorus) excels at flavoring fish, chicken and other white meats.
-Other varieties lesser known with lemony overtones include: T. X C. ‘Aureus’, a golden variegated-leaved cultivar; T. X ‘Golden Lemon’ and T. X ‘Clear Gold’, low-growing thymes with yellow-green leaves.
-The ‘Clear Gold’ comes in both an upright and a creeping form.
+Because of its citrus overtones, the variety identified as Lemon Thyme (T. Citriodorus) excels at flavoring fish, chicken, and other white meats.
+Other varieties lesser-known with lemony overtones include: T. X C. “Aureus”, a golden variegated-leaved cultivar; T. X “Golden Lemon”, and T. X “Clear Gold”, low-growing thymes with yellow-green leaves.
+The “Clear Gold” comes in both an upright and a creeping form.
 Long ago, the Romans used thyme as an aromatic flavoring to cheeses and liqueurs.
-Well loved by bees, thyme blossoms produce a honey of special flavor and sweetness.
+Well-loved by bees, thyme blossoms produce honey of special flavor and sweetness.

 Just as popular as a medicinal, Culpepper said, “Thyme is a noble strengthener of the lungs, as notable one as grows, nor is there a better remedy growing for whooping cough.”
 In WWI, the essential oil of thyme was used effectively on the battlefield to save lives.
 Thymol, a major constituent of Oil of Thyme, is a powerful antiseptic for both internal and external uses.
 Traditionally, a syrup made with fresh, pounded herb has been used successfully against the dreaded whooping cough.
 Some herbalists prescribe a tea for shortness of breath and congested lungs.
 Nothing can soothe a sore throat or relieve wind spasms quite like a cup of warm thyme tea.
 Its antispasmodic qualities make it effective in relieving asthma and stomach cramps.
 Inflammations and sores may be soothed by a poultice made by mashing the leaves into a paste.
 Thyme was once used to cure hookworm; there is a fatal danger in the strong dosage needed to expel the worms, so this usage has been discontinued.

 Thyme’s major ingredient, thymol, has been employed as a deodorant.
 Thyme is also believed to improve the eyesight and is reputed to be taken for toning up the reproductive system.
-As an ingredient of herbal tobacco, thyme is good for digestion, headaches and drowsiness.
+As an ingredient of herbal tobacco, itis good for digestion, headaches, and drowsiness.
 Thyme pillows were thought to relieve epilepsy and melancholy.
 A hot cup of thyme tea is a good pick-me-up for wearisome and trying days.
-Try putting some fresh sprigs of thyme into a facial steam for toning up the skin.
-Its fragrant oil is used extensively to scent soaps, cosmetics and rice powder.
+Try putting some fresh sprigs of it into a facial steam for toning up the skin.
+Its fragrant oil is used extensively to scent soaps, cosmetics, and rice powder.
 Commercially, Germany is the biggest exporter of thyme for the industry, with the area of Nimes, France being a center for the distillation of the oil of thyme from the plant.
-Other uses for thymol include the making of colognes, aftershave lotions and we all know that thyme makes an important contribution to potpourris and those beneficial closet bags.
+Other uses for thymol include the making of colognes, aftershave lotions and we all know that it makes an important contribution to potpourris and those beneficial closet bags.

-When attempting to differentiate the many varieties, thymes get confusing.
+When attempting to differentiate the many varieties, things get confusing.
 Some generalities I have absorbed in researching this article follow.
-English and French Thyme are both forms of Thymus vulgaris; other cultivars of hybrids of T. vulgaris include: T. X citriodorus – lemon-scented and pink flowers; there is both a green-leaved and a variegated variety.
-T. X C. ‘Silver Queen’ with silvery, variegated leaves.
-Among the creeping thymes, Caraway Thyme (T. Herba-baronna) is the best known.
-Harriet Phillips who has completed her doctorate in identification and classification of the thymes notes in an article that Nutmeg Thyme is actually the female form of Caraway Thyme.
+English and French Thyme are both forms of Thymus vulgaris; other cultivars of hybrids of T. vulgaris include: T. X citriodorus: lemon-scented and pink flowers; there is both a green-leaved and a variegated variety.
+T. X C. “Silver Queen’” with silvery, variegated leaves.
+Among the creeping varieties, Caraway Thyme (T. Herba-baronna) is the best known.
+Harriet Phillips who has completed her doctorate in identification and classification of it, notes in an article that Nutmeg Thyme is actually the female form of Caraway Thyme.
 Crimson Thyme (T. S. Coccineus) has dark green leaves and is covered with small red flowers all summer.
 White Thyme (T. S. Albus) has tiny light-green leaves with a profusion of white flowers.
 Both of these spread into fragrant mats within weeks.
 Wooly Thyme (T. Lanicaulis) has soft, silvery, blue-green leaves and purplish flowers.
 Mother-Of-Thyme (T. Praecox) has more varieties than any other thyme.
-Its flowers come in shades of rose, lavender and purple.
+Its flowers come in shades of rose, lavender, and purple.